Terms and Conditions TRI HARD Series Netherlands

 SECTION 4: LIABILITY

-4.3.
-The Participant needs to be adequately insured against the risk of damage he or relatives could suffer as a result of his death, injury or illness, caused by participation to the Event.
+4.4.
+The Participant needs to be sufficiently insured against the risk of damage that he or a heir should suffer as a result of his death, injury or sickness, caused by his participation to the Event.

 SECTION 5: PORTRAIT RIGHTS